The 10 Best Charcoal Grills Under $200: Reviews and Buyer’s Guide

 At only 14 inches wide (compared to the Kettle Premium’s 22-inch diameter), this grill is substantially more compact.
 This makes it much more suitable for leisure purposes – here is a grill you can use to bring great flavors with you on your next camping trip, or that could be the centerpiece the next time you go tailgating.
 Or maybe you just want more space in your yard – it’ll do for that too.

 The grill still features all the premium features we’ve come to expect from a Weber grill – the bowl and lid are porcelain-enameled, so you won’t get the peeling paint you often see on cheaper grills.
 An aluminum ash catcher means that cleanup is no chore too, and aluminum dampers provide reliable and easy temperature control.
+Keep your grill protected with one of the best grill covers.

 As with any smaller grill, you should ask yourself if you can stomach the smaller 147 square inch cooking area.
 Cooking for larger groups on this grill would be a struggle, but if you are interested in cooking only for a few friends and family, this grill is ideal.
 For the griller who wants both portability and quality therefore, this tabletop grill is a great choice.